Documentation

 Software Packages

-We use environment modules (or commonly known as modules) to organise all the software packages we provide on Kay including scientific applications, compilers and development libraries.
-To start using the package of interest, you should load the corresponding module.
-You can list all the available modules on the system by:
+Environment modules (or commonly known as modules) are used to organise all the software packages we provide on Meluxina including scientific applications, compilers and development libraries.
+To start using the package of interest, you should load the corresponding module (NOTE that modules and the associated application software are only accessible on compute nodes and not on the login nodes).
+You can list all the available modules on the system by running an interactive compute jobs and using:

 module avail